-- 1. The Executive Committee will collect nominations of members interested in holding office. - 2.
-The Executive Committee will present this slate of one or more candidates for each office to Faculty Association membership, who may make additional nominations.
+- 1. The Executive Committee will collect nominations of members interested in holding office. - The Executive Committee will present this slate of one or more candidates for each office to Faculty Association membership, who may make additional nominations.
 For nominees to be added to the final ballot, they must receive ten or more nominations.

 Final ballots will be submitted to the eligible voters of the association.
 Space for a write-in candidate will be provided on the ballot for each office.
+Any write-in candidate receiving at least ten votes for an office will be considered to have been nominated for that office.
+The election will be administered and verified by an entity outside of the faculty association.
 Officers will be elected by a simple majority of the votes cast for each office.

 If a vacancy on the Executive Committee occurs, the committee will call a special election to replace the officer within thirty days.
 This vacancy might occur because the officer is no longer a professional member as defined by Article II at the beginning of the school year or because the officer can no longer fulfill position duties.